Diocese of Orlando Safe Environment Program

-If you are unable to locate your parish, school, early childhood center, or Diocesan organization in the search of the data base, please contact the Fingerprinting Office at (407)246-4849.
+If you are unable to locate your parish, school, early childhood center, or Diocesan organization in the search of the data base, please contact the Fingerprinting Office at email@example.com.

 An applicant who has not been notified of successful completion of his or her background screening cannot be given the care, responsibility, or supervision of a child or youth nor be allowed unsupervised access to vulnerable adults.

-In addition to the Level II applicant background screening, all church personnel as defined in the categories listed above are required to complete safe environment training.
+In addition to the Level II applicant background screening, everyone is required to complete safe environment training.
 Applicants will not receive full clearance until both requirements are fulfilled.
 The safe environment training can be completed by viewing the video, "Protecting Our Children" and then taking the subsequent on-line test.
-You will need to use your bar code number to register (provided to you upon completion of your fingerprint transaction).
 Please go to www.orlandodiocese.org, look for Safe Environment on the right hand side of the page.

 The Spanish Version of ?Protecting Our Children? may be accessed at the same website addressed described above.